goodaura/ApiUITests/README.md

 Hi there.
-You can see my learning projects.
+You can see my learning projects of test automation.

-I use Page Object pattern, so in main/java directory you can see pages and constants, in test derictory you can see tests and resources.
+# API tests
+For API tests I use Rest Assured library.

 # apiReqres
 Api tests for https://reqres.in/

 Api autotests using Pojo classes and Specification for the RestAssured library.

+# UI tests
+I use Page Object pattern, so in main/java directory you can see pages and constants, in test derictory you can see tests and resources.
+To call latest chromedriver I use webdrivermanager dependency.

 # appleinsider
 UI tests for https://appleinsider.ru/ with Selenide.